b-rodrigues/fput/manuscript/tidyverse.md

 We can merge both `gasoline` and `pwt` by country and year, as these two variables are common to both datasets.
-There are more countries and years in the `pwt` dataset, so when merging both, and depending on which function you use, you will either have `NA`’s for the variables where there is no match, or rows that will be dropped.
-Let’s start with `full_join`:
+There are more countries and years in the `pwt` dataset, so when merging both, and depending on which function you use, you will either have `NA`'s for the variables where there is no match, or rows that will be dropped.
+Let's start with `full_join`:

 ``` sourceCode r